Blended Genome-Exome Sequencing is now available for clinical applications! Visit our Clinical BGE page.

 • RQS>5.5 required, RQS>7 preferred

-Transcriptome Capture: 50 million reads aligned in pairs≥1 µg in 50–300 µL, 85–110 ng/µL concentration, DV200 scores>30%Purified total RNA that is FFPE derived or low quality; other sample types available for processing (blood, stool, cell pellets)Demultiplexed, aggregated, aligned BAM file
+Transcriptome Capture: 50 million reads aligned in pairs≥1 µg in 50–300 µL, 85–110 ng/µL concentration, DV200 scores>30%Purified total RNA that is FFPE derived or low quality; other sample types available for processing (blood, stool, cell pellets)STAR genome aligned BAM (HG19 or HG38), STAR transcriptome aligned BAM (HG19 or HG38)

 Services